Skip to content

 • Only includes 100 toll-free minutes per month on the base plan

 RingCentral is a cloud-based phone system offering video, chat, and calling tools.
-Serving customers since 1999, it’s one of the oldest VoIP solutions still on the market.
+It’s now one of the oldest VoIP solutions that still offers dedicated desk phone rentals.

-This is just the first arbitrary limitation on the RingCentral platform.
-When you look closer at the service and its features, you may see more:
+Unfortunately, RingCentral’s platform has several limitations.
+When you look closer at the service and its features, you may notice some frustrating restrictions:

 • You can only send 25 texts per user per month on the Core plan.
 And since the platform only stores 5,000 texts per user, past messages with customers may disappear over time.

-• Each user on your plan only has access to 1 GB of free data storage on the Advanced plan.
-Every GB after that costs extra.
+• RingCentral only offers recording storage for up to 90 days unless you upgrade to the Ultra plan ($45 CAD per user per month).
+Plus, each user on your plan only has 1 GB of free data storage on the Advanced plan.

-If you want a VoIP software platform with fewer limitations on phone calls, text messages, and media storage, you should look for a RingCentral alternative.
+If you want a VoIP software platform with fewer limitations on phone calls, text messages, and media storage, look for a RingCentral alternative.

 RingCentral pricing